visualdiffer/visualdiffer.github.com/unixshell.md

 Creating a symbolic link
 ------------------------

-VisualDiffer.app doesn't install the Terminal application but manually it is possible to create the link to the shell command.
+VisualDiffer.app doesn't install the terminal application but manually it is possible to create the link to the shell command.

 It requires root access, from a terminal prompt type the command shown below